mikeevmm/sane/README.md

 ## Support

-💕 If you liked quik, consider [buying me a coffee](https://www.paypal.me/miguelmurca/2.50).
+💕 If you liked sane, consider [buying me a coffee](https://www.paypal.me/miguelmurca/2.50).